 At Viewbank College we aim to support and foster student support at each of the levels and recognise the importance of each level.

-Future Pathways programs run in each year level and the team of Ruth Perkins and Wendy Peck look to develop students personal strengths with the knowledge and skills to enable them to take ownerships for setting goals and making plans for their future.
+Future Pathways programs run in each year level and the team of Sandra Vaina and Wendy Peck look to develop students personal strengths with the knowledge and skills to enable them to take ownerships for setting goals and making plans for their future.

 Students with special needs at Viewbank College are supported on many levels.
 Level Leaders work with Student Support Groups to develop and Individual Education Plan that gives a clear guide for all staff to support the student.
 Numeracy and Literacy support is also available to support students in the Middle Years.
 Students who have English as and Additional Language(EAL) can also access additional support at the College.